Amines

 Commonly they are named as aryl amine.
 Simplest aryl amine is Phenyl amine. i.e:

-It is also commonly known as aniline and all other simple arylamine is commonly named as derivative of aniline.
+commonly known as aniline and all other simple arylamine is commonly named as

-IUPAC name of aniline is Benzenamine and rest simple aryl amine is named as derivative of Benzenamine.
+of aniline is Benzenamine and rest simple aryl amine is named as derivative of

 Isomerism: